commonhaus/foundation/README.md

 ---
 status: draft
 ---
-# The Commonhaus
+# The Commonhaus Foundation

-The Commonhaus, inspired by the legacy of [The Codehaus][codehaus], is more than just a foundation.
-It's a collaborative environment, a shared space where innovation thrives, and where projects remain the focus.
+Inspired by the legacy of [The Codehaus][codehaus], The Commonhaus Foundation is a collaborative environment, a shared space where innovation thrives, and where projects remain the focus.
 We aim to provide a neutral home where longevity, security, and innovation converge.

 [codehaus]: https://www.infoworld.com/article/2892227/codehaus-the-once-great-house-of-code-has-fallen.html